Family Encyclopedia >> Home & Garden

 Step 9

-Cut lengths of iron-on oak veneer to size and apply according to manufacturer's instructions.
-Once the veneer is in place, trim it with a utility knife.
+Cut iron-on oak veneer to size and apply per instructions.
+Trim excess with a utility knife for clean edges.

 Step 10